williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 Sends an activation email or SMS when when the user is unable to scan the QR code provided as part of an Okta Verify transaction.
 If for any reason the user can't scan the QR code, they can use the link provided in email or SMS to complete the transaction.

-> The user must click the link from the same device as the one hosting the Okt Verify app.
+> The user must click the link from the same device as the one where the Okta Verify app is installed.

 ###### Request Example (Email)
 {:.api .api-request .api-request-example}